 Algae Treatment at Milavec Lake

-On Monday, July 19, the Town of Frederick found blue-green algae in Milavec Lake.
+On Monday, July 19, 2021 the Town of Frederick found blue-green algae in Milavec Lake.
 The Public Works Department immediately contacted a company to address our concerns.
-We are taking the recommendation to prohibit all activities related to water contact: fishing, boating, wading, and animals in or near the water.
-Taking these precautions is the safest course of action as we conduct tests and apply necessary treatment.
+We took the recommendation to prohibit all activities related to water contact: fishing, boating, wading, and animals in or near the water.
+Taking these precautions is the safest course of action as we conducted tests and applied necessary treatment.

 Frequently Asked Questions